A Ratio-Preserving Approach to Cosmological Concordance: Results and Discussion

 As a final test of $\mathbb{Z}_2$ inspired ADM models, we now consider a scenario where the mirror sector's recombination is asynchronous with the visible sector in an asynchronous mirror recombination model.
 By varying the mirror binding energy to mirror sector temperature ratio through changes in the dark fine structure constant, we determine the recombination epoch for the mirror sector: ratios greater (less) than unity indicate earlier (later) mirror sector recombination compared to the visible sector.

 Our findings reveal a statistical preference in $\Delta \chi^2$ for an earlier mirror sector recombination, finishing just before the onset of visible hydrogen recombination.
 Recall that in this model, the mirror sector interacts with the visible sector only gravitationally.
 Prior to mirror sector recombination, dark photons act as a fluid.
 Once the majority of atomic dark matter recombines, the dark photons start to freestream.
 Therefore, CMB data seems to favor an injection of freestreaming radiation before hydrogen recombination but after helium recombination which would have the effect of gravitationally pulling on sound horizon wavefronts, and efficiently transporting energy out of the system \cite{Bashinsky:2003tk,Cyr-Racine:2013jua}.
 The asynchronous mirror recombination model with likelihood group C finds a $\Delta \chi^2 = -37.65$ compared to the $\Lambda$CDM model, and $H_0$ values which agree with local measurements.
 Figure \ref{fig:1dscontour} illustrates the correlation between mirror sector parameters and cosmological tensions for the asymmetric recombination model, with parameter values given in table \ref{tab:brokenmirror}.
 A bimodal feature related to the timing of mirror recombination is found, where it is disfavoured to recombine during visible HeII to HeI recombination.
-As a general feature of this model and the synchronous mirror model, the ADM experiences pressure support from the dark radiation, slowing the infall of dark matter into initial seeds of structure.
+As a general feature of this model and the synchronous mirror model, the ADM experiences pressure support from the dark radiation until the end of its drag epoch, slowing the infall of dark matter into initial seeds of structure.
 This allows the one and two dimensional posteriors in figure \ref{fig:1dscontour} to penetrate into higher values of $\Omega_{\rm m}$ and lower values of $S_8$.
-While outside the scope of this study, it may be of great interest to investigate how subdominant components of the mirror sector adhering to similar ADM phenomenology influence the growth of structure on scales relevant for the $S_8$ tension.
+We note that this preference for later recombination in the dark sector is phenomenologically similar to recent studies showing that allowing the free electron fraction during visible recombination to vary freely suggests a non-standard recombination history, with part of the visible sector recombining later than predicted by the standard model \cite{Lynch:2024gmp, Lynch:2024hzh}.
+Finally, while outside the scope of this study, it may be of great interest to investigate how subdominant components of the mirror sector adhering to similar ADM phenomenology influence the growth of structure on scales relevant for the $S_8$ tension.
+Local observations of satellite galaxies and searches for thin dark matter disks constrain the energy dissipation rate caused by ADM additions to the dark sector and its impact on the formation and shape of these small nearby objects, providing valuable guidance for future dark sector model development \cite{Schutz:2017tfp,Gemmell:2023trd,Roy:2023zar,Lin:2024fyw,Rose:2024xcb}.